Learn About Investing in Park City, Utah, Real Estate

 Management Companies for Your Park City Investment Property

 Most buyers looking for rental properties in Park City are interested in short-term rentals.
 Local property management companies charge 25% to 50% of the gross rental income.
 I tend to shy away from the higher-priced property managers because some great companies charge less, improving your bottom line.
-Most of my clients pay 25% for full service and are entirely hands-off with management.
-We sell assets, not liabilities.
+Most Park City property owners who rent their property pay 25%-35% for full property management services and are entirely hands-off with management.

 5 Ways to Value Investment Properties in Park City, Utah